Single-molecule visualization of cytoskeletal motors in solution using confocal or STED

 The C-Trap enables you to construct and test a variety of assays to understand the molecular mechanisms of motor-filament interactions and gain insights into their regulation.
 In this experiment we tethered a kinesin motor to a bead and placed the motor on a microtubule which we visualized with label-free IRM.

-We can follow the motor’s activity as it moves over the filament and measure the distance, velocity, and (stall-) force of a motor attached to a bead, also under the influence of other molecules and loads.
+We can follow the motor’s activity in all 3 dimensions as it moves over the filament and measure the distance, velocity, and (stall-) force of a motor attached to a bead, also under the influence of other molecules and loads.